Contentful vs Storyblok, which CMS is best for your enterprise team

 Structured data can be added cleanly through components, and many teams choose to wire schema markup directly into their blocks.
 This creates a consistent and AI friendly structure that is easy to maintain and extend as content evolves.

 Both platforms give development teams everything they need to build fast, optimised websites.
 They work well with modern frameworks, support global delivery and make it easy to keep content structured and predictable.
 In practice, performance is driven more by how the front end is built than by the CMS itself.
-Contentful and Storyblok both provide a solid foundation for teams who want to achieve strong Core Web Vitals and deliver content that is easy for search engines and AI systems to understand.

 AI and Futureproofing

-AI is changing how content is created, understood and discovered.
-A Headless CMS is well suited to this shift because it stores content in a structured way that AI systems can read and use more effectively.
 Teams now need a platform that supports clean, reusable content for AI driven search, integrates with new tools and adapts as digital channels evolve.
 A future ready CMS should help teams work faster today while giving them confidence that their content will continue to perform in an AI first world.
 Contentful and Storyblok both support this direction, although they focus on different areas.

 Contentful provides a flexible content model that works well with structured content for AI systems.
 It integrates with third party AI tools through its marketplace and API, which allows teams to add translation, enrichment or content generation features into their workflows.
-Contentful is well suited to organisations that want to build their own AI processes on top of a stable content platform.
+It is well suited to organisations that want to build their own AI processes on top of a stable content platform.
 Its predictable structure helps AI systems interpret content consistently across different channels.

-Storyblok has placed AI at the centre of several new features.
-Strata gives content deeper meaning and context, which helps AI systems understand how content relates across a website.
-OtterlyAI gives teams visibility into how AI interprets their content, making it easier to optimise pages for AI driven search.
-FlowMotion introduces automation into content workflows and helps teams connect AI tools into everyday publishing tasks.
 Storyblok also includes an Ideation Room that helps teams brainstorm, plan and shape new content with AI support, which speeds up early stage content creation.
 The platform also provides AI assisted alt text and content suggestions to help teams maintain consistency.
 You can read more about these features in our article on the future of headless CMS.

 Pricing and Value